Digitex Futures (DGTX) Market Cap Hits $27.46 Million

-Digitex Futures (CURRENCY:DGTX) traded flat against the dollar during the twenty-four hour period ending at 20:00 PM Eastern on January 26th.
-Digitex Futures has a total market capitalization of $27.46 million and approximately $2.53 million worth of Digitex Futures was traded on exchanges in the last 24 hours.
-One Digitex Futures coin can currently be bought for $0.0295 or 0.00000156 BTC on exchanges including Exrates, OOOBTC and Mercatox.
-In the last week, Digitex Futures has traded flat against the dollar.
+Digitex Futures (CURRENCY:DGTX) traded flat against the US dollar during the twenty-four hour period ending at 9:00 AM Eastern on January 31st.
+Digitex Futures has a market capitalization of $27.46 million and approximately $2.53 million worth of Digitex Futures was traded on exchanges in the last day.
+During the last week, Digitex Futures has traded flat against the US dollar.
+One Digitex Futures coin can now be bought for about $0.0295 or 0.00000156 BTC on popular cryptocurrency exchanges including Exrates, Mercatox and OOOBTC.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.